allegheny-college-cmpsc-200-fall-2024/course-materials/CODE_OF_CONDUCT.md

 some more-or-less clever ways ("Hacks") which can achieve our ends and demonstrate above-average proficiency in applying a given topic.

-Each lab assignment will feature suggestions of Hacks to implement.
-You may choose one of these suggested Hacks or propose one of your own provided that:
+Each lab assignment will include a "Hack" for you to attempt.
+You must complete this work on the "hack" branch of your repository and pass the grader specific to the functionality and documentation detailed.
+One completed, you will be allowed to merge this into the `main` branch.

+**All work must be merged into the `main` branch to be evaluated.**

 * code comments document the area of code featuring the Hack
 * accompanying documentation [clearly](#clearly) and [_gregariously_](#gregariously) provides: